b-twice/arcgis-dynamictables/README.md

 We call the clone method to clone our graphic element.
 Just like copying and pasting in ArcMap.

 To move our cell down all we must needs do is find the height of our cell and subtract it from the Y-coordinate of our element.
-Fortunately [accessing properties](http://resources.arcgis.com/en/help/main/10.1/index.html#//00s300000040000000) is straightfoward.
+Fortunately, [accessing properties](http://resources.arcgis.com/en/help/main/10.1/index.html#//00s300000040000000) is straightfoward.

 '''